Tinashe Shows Off Abs At Christian Cowan F/W 2020 Show For New York Fashion Week

 The 27-year-old R&B singer has been a front-row staple throughout New York Fashion Week 2020, which is considered the social highlight of the season for the Big Apple.

-The “2 On” singer lit up the young British designer’s front row in a purple and silver crop top, which allowed the stunner to flaunt her chiseled abs, and a matching mini skirt.
+The “2 On” singer lit up the young British designer’s front row in a purple and silver crop top and a matching mini skirt — which allowed the stunner to flaunt her chiseled abs.

-The multicolor two-piece shone under the stage lights in waves of white, purple and silver and comprised of thousands of collar strays, the Daily Mail reported.
+The multicolor two-piece shone under the stage lights in waves of white, purple, and silver and was comprised of thousands of collar strays, the Daily Mail reported.

-The top, which was long-sleeved, was a good choice for the singer to tackle the New York City winter, but still keep it flirty and fun.
-While the mini skirt did not fall short in displaying the songstress’ long, toned legs.
+The top, which was long-sleeved, was a good choice for the singer to tackle the New York City winter yet still maintain a flirty and fun look.
+Likewise, the mini skirt did not fall short in displaying the songstress’ long, toned legs.

 The two-piece was complimented perfectly by the “All Hands On Deck” singer’s interesting choice in silver stilettos, which sported metallic watch bands for straps.

-The “Like I Used To” singer finished the look off with a red-lip and long pink nails.
+The “Like I Used To” singer finished the look off with red lip color and long pink nails.
 She rocked her long hair in a half-braided, half-straight style, as she has been doing most of the week.

 She spent time after the show mingling with the man-of-the-hour, who rocked a black baseball cap, a matching black T-shirt, rippling gold and black pants, and chunky black boots.